pdamodaran/m2x-java/README.md

 `install` can be omitted in case the client is used in a non-Maven environment.

 Afterwards, the client's jar will be created in the `target` directory.
-By default, Maven builds jar without dependencies.
+By default, Maven builds jar files without dependencies.
-Please see required libraries and their version in the next section.
+Please see required libraries and their versions in the *Requirements and Dependencies* section.

 To build client with all dependencies included please run the following command: